PrefectHQ/prefect-helm/README.md

     Refer to the [Helm `install` documentation](https://helm.sh/docs/helm/helm_install/) for all options.

+The helm charts are tested against Kubernetes 1.26.0 and newer minor versions.

 ### Installing development versions

 Development versions of the Helm chart will always be available directly from this Github repository.